onedata/onedata-documentation/doc/administering_onedata/oneprovider_tutorial.md

 ### Add storage with existing data

-Oneprovider allows to enable synchronization of existing storage with legacy data without the need for copying the data.
-Please read about the storage import functionality [here](storage_import.md).
+Oneprovider supports direct import of legacy storage data - without the need of copying the data.
+You can learn more in the [storage import](storage_import.md) section.